SeattleCentral/WEB130/README.md

 **Week 8**

-* Introduction to GraphQL and Scaphold.io
+* Introduction to GraphQL and AWS AppSync
 * Review of HTML forms
 * HTML5 form elements
-* Using jQuery with forms and Scaphold.io
+* Using jQuery with forms and AWS AppSync

 **Week 9**

-* Putting it together: Scaphold.io API, forms, jQuery, and Bootstrap
+* Putting it together: AWS AppSync, forms, jQuery, and Bootstrap
 * Designing a web application

 **Week 10**